Python-PyQt/PyQt6-Docs/descriptions/QtCore/QEvent-Type-GraphicsSceneHoverEnter-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 160
-    :digest: 4392cd9e0b558a806610c47d257daf56
+    :digest: 557053f3d2a44a402d2b8e7d06a7d32e

-The mouse cursor enters a hover item in a graphics scene (QGraphicsSceneHoverEvent).
+The mouse cursor enters a hover item in a graphics scene (\ :sip:ref:`~PyQt6.QtWidgets.QGraphicsSceneHoverEvent`).